- No comments

 Stay away from Clichés: Phrases such as “I am a highly motivated individual who works well on my own or in a team” “I love challenges” and “I live for deadlines” are dull.
 Employers have to read them several times a day because they are so common.
 Make yourself stand out with carefully worded phrasing that is factual and captures your professionalism as well as the employer’s attention.

 Check for Grammatical Errors: This is the most crucial point, one that will make or break your CV.
 Language and grammatical errors reflect directly on your persona so be careful of the spellings and language.
 Use words you know, stay away from using big fancy words just for the sake of it and at all times avoid jargons and abbreviations.

 Imarticus Learning has a Dedicated Placements Team to help our students understand their ample career opportunities throughout the program.
 Click here to see how they can help you.

-Come see us for a free counseling session by calling +91 22 6643 3777/8.
+Come see us for a free counselling session by calling +91 22 61419595.
 Or even better, click here to get in touch with a representative online.